lubingau/7SuperRes/README.md

 # Possible pitfalls :
 - Failed to load xmodel subgraph: verify that there is only one subgraph.
 See [Run the Vitis AI flow](#Run-the-Vitis-AI-flow).
 - Failed to build C++ app: log as a root.
+- Failed to launch a script: make the file executable.